 Women can keep the symptoms of menopause at bay by supplementing their estrogen and progestin levels.

 Hormone replacement therapy can be received through a simple patch on the skin.
 This patch releases estrogen and progestin.
 HRT is highly effective for many of the symptoms that occur during menopause.

 There are benefits to HRT, but be conscious of the risks:

 Benefits of HRT

-- Effectively treats many troublesome menopausal symptoms
+- HRT effectively treats many troublesome menopausal symptoms.

 Risks of HRT

 - HRT raises the risk of breast cancer, ovarian cancer, and uterine cancer.